 In our experience, leaseholders' service charges are higher as their services include costs which are related to their ownership of the property.
-The indicative service charge for leaseholders on this development is £23 per week.

 What changes would there be to tenants' tenancy rights?

 We make a commitment that all existing tenants' rights would be protected if we are selected as partners.